Distributional convergence for the number of symbol comparisons used by QuickSort: Background and preliminaries

 For our results, the quantity

-will play an important role, as it did in~\cite[eqn.~(7)]{vcff2009} in connection with the generalized Dirichlet series $\Pi(s) := \sum_{k \geq 0} \pi^{-s}_k$.
-In particular, it will be sufficient to obtain $L^p$ convergence in our main result (\refT{T:main}) that
+will play an important role, as it did in~\cite{vcff2009}, equation (7), in connection with the generalized Dirichlet series $\Pi(s) := \sum_{k \geq0} \pi^{-s}_k$.
+In particular, it will be sufficient to obtain $L^p$ convergence in our main result (\refT{Tmain}) that

-a sufficient condition for this, in turn, is of course that the source is $\Pi$-tamed with $\gamma > p$ in the sense of the following definition:
+a sufficient condition for this, in turn, is of course that the source is $\Pi$-tamed with $\gamma> p$ in the sense of the following definition.

-\begin{definition} Let $0 < \gamma < \infty$ and $0 < A < \infty$.
-We say that the source is \emph{$\Pi$-tamed (with parameters~$\gamma$ and~$A$)} if the sequence $(\pi_k)$ at~\eqref{pikdef} satisfies
+\begin{definition} Let $0 < \gamma< \infty$ and $0 < A < \infty$.
+We say that the source is \textit{$\Pi$-tamed \textup{(}with parameters~$\gamma$ and~$A$\textup{)}} if the sequence $(\pi_k)$ at~\eqref {pikdef} satisfies